 Meet the Starters

 Pokémon Diamond and Pokémon Pearl continue a Pokémon RPG tradition by having you make one of the most important decisions in the game right away: Picking a Pokémon with which to begin your journey.

 Pokémon you didn't select.

+The Pokémon you choose can have a big impact on your adventure in several ways, so choose wisely.
 To see the three new starters, click "Art Gallery" in the menu on the left.

 Nintendo Wi-Fi Connection

 One of the best aspects of Pokémon games is the ability to trade and battle with other Trainers, and Nintendo DS allows you to connect with other Pokémon fans wirelessly.
 What's even more intriguing is that Pokémon Diamond and Pokémon Pearl are compatible with Nintendo Wi-Fi Connection, allowing you to trade and battle with other Trainers around the world.

 Visit the basement level of any Pokémon Center to enter the Pokémon Wi-Fi Club.
 Once you have connected to the Nintendo Wi-Fi Connection, you'll see a list of available friends.
 You can then use the voice chat feature, share records, or invite a friend for a battle or a trade.

 Those who attain the rank of League Champion will gain access to the Battle Tower.
 The Battle Tower has a Wi-Fi Room where you can go online and battle against the teams that other users have registered (but which are now controlled by the computer).
 If you participate, people around the world will be given the chance to battle your team of Champions!